krother/machine_learning/unsupervised/pca/README.rst

 It is assumed that the variables that have the greatest variance also contain the most information.

-To measure the redundancy in the data, we calculate the covriance of each measured variable with each other.
+To measure the redundancy in the data, we calculate the covariance of each measured variable with each other.
 This then results in the **covariance matrix C**:

 .. math::